-On a philosophical level, we disagree with any approach that treats animals the same as manufactured products, but the most glaring problems lie in the bill's criteria for including or excluding people from the definition of pet dealer.
-This and other flaws in the bill would render it ineffective as a tool for helping consumers distinguish the good operations from the bad.
+On a philosophical level, we disagree with any approach that treats animals the same as manufactured products, but the most glaring problem lies in the bill's exemptions for those who meet the definition of pet dealer.

 If the primary goal of this bill is to offer pet consumers protection from sick, behaviorally unsound and otherwise unfit pet purchases, then the definition of pet dealer needs to be expanded to include the large number of pet dealers doing business under the humane and rescue labels which are inadequately defined in this bill.
+These entities are totally unregulated today, despite the fact that many of them operate like pet stores today, using all the modern business methods of advertising and marketing to recruit and sell/adopt a huge number of pets in the burgeoning secondary pet market.